PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 public function transferPrices($product, $prices)
 ```

-If you have some php code using the function `transferPrices()`, when the function changes, the code that was working previously will now crash with following error message:
+If you have some php code using the function `transferPrices()`, when the function changes, any code that was working previously will now crash with following error message:
 ```php
 PHP Fatal error:  Uncaught ArgumentCountError: Too few arguments to function transferPrices(), 1 passed and exactly 2 expected
 ```

-So this is what a Breaking Change is: a change in the code that, when introduced into the software, might break some tools, modules, themes, whatever that is using PrestaShop Core code.
-What happens when a BC break is introduced is that bug reports like "my code, that was working with previous version, is broken when I run it with the new version !" start piling up in GitHub!
+So this is what a Breaking Change is: a change in the code that, when introduced into the software, might break some tools, modules, themes, whatever that is running PrestaShop Core code.

+So when a BC break is introduced, what happens quick is that we get angry bug reports like "my code, that was working with previous version, is broken when I run it with the new version !" start piling up in GitHub!

 ## SemVer

 The concept of BC Break is not specific to PrestaShop.
-This is actually a very common issue for all code that is being used as a foundation for other software to use: operating systems like Linux, libraries like Guzzle, tools like cURL, frameworks like Symfony ... and CMS like PrestaShop.
+This is actually a very common issue for all code that is being used as a foundation for other software to use: operating systems like Linux, libraries like Guzzle, tools like cURL, frameworks like Symfony ... and CMS like Drupal or PrestaShop.

 In order to make it easier for the people using these codebases as foundations to handle these changes, [Tom Preston Werner](http://tom.preston-werner.com/) has invented a convention: [SemVer](https://semver.org/).
 [SemVer](https://semver.org/) aims to help people understand immediately, when seeing a new version of software, what is contained inside it.